21 Best Off The Beaten Path Places in Japan (2025 Guide)

 If you are travelling leisurely without having to follow tight travel schedule, make sure to have a night’s stay in the funaya minshuku to have a glimpse into the authentic locals’ way of living.

-Boat tours are also offered to visitors where you get to admire the magnificent scenic view funaya lining along the coastline from the sea.
+You can also join the local boat tours to admire the magnificent scenic view of funaya lining along the coastline from the sea.

 Experience feeding the sea birds directly off your hand while on the boat—a fun and adrenaline-rush activity for adventure seekers!

-You can get to Funaya no Sato Park for boat reservations, apart from admiring the view of Ine from its uphill observation deck.
+You can make your boat reservations at Funaya no Sato Park.
+The park is also a great spot to enjoy the panoramic view of Ine from its uphill observation deck.

 Kurashiki